samridht23/blog/content/posts/neovim_configuration_guide.md

 ### Starting Point

-`init.lua` is a Lua script file that is used as a configuration file for Neovim
+`init.lua` is a Lua script file that is used as a configuration file for Neovim and also it is the staring point of our configuration.

+Our **nvim** file structure

+├── app
+│ ├── css
+│ │ ├── **/\*.css
+│ ├── favicon.ico
+│ ├── images
+│ ├── index.html
+│ ├── js
+│ │ ├── **/\*.js
+│ └── partials/template
+├── dist (or build)
+├── node_modules
+├── bower_components (if using bower)
+├── test
+├── Gruntfile.js/gulpfile.js
+├── README.md
+├── package.json
+├── bower.json (if using bower)
+└── .gitignore.